Energy

 Greening Homes & Gardens

 After the success of the first one, a second Greening Homes and Gardens Day was held on 11th September 2010, with a similar format.
 This time the hub was Findon Hall, Culbokie, and again it was a great success.
-We had a year off in 2011 but hope to run more similar events in future - keep an eye on the calendar for details!

 Smart Meters

 With funding from the Climate Challenge Fund, we have bought a number of electric “Smart Meters” which are available to lend to householders wanting to use them to reduce their electricity consumption.
 The meters are loaned out for three month periods, and participants encouraged to share experiences.
 Participants have found these helped them reduce their electricity consumption by up to 50%.
+They are currently available for loan at the community markets.

 Other ideas